geoschem/GCHP/docs/source/supplement/spack.rst

 build ESMF once per compiler and MPI configuration (this includes for ALL users on a cluster!).
 It is therefore worth downloading and building somewhere stable and permanent, as almost no users of GCHP would be expected to need to modify or rebuild ESMF except when adding a new compiler or MPI.
+ESMF is available through Spack, and will already be installed if you chose the ``spack install gchp --only dependencies`` or ``spack install gchp`` routes above.
-Instructions for downloading and building ESMF are available at the GCHP wiki.
-ESMF may be installable through Spack in the future.
+Instructions for manually downloading and building ESMF are available at the GCHP wiki.

 It is good practice to store your environment setup in a text file for reuse.
 Below are a couple examples that load libraries and export the necessary environment variables for building and running